Muscle Shoals Sound Studio: Founders

-The four founders of the studio, Barry Beckett, Roger Hawkins, Jimmy Johnson and David Hood, were session musicians at Rick Hall's FAME Studios; they were officially known as the Muscle Shoals Rhythm Section but widely referred to as "The Swampers," who were recognized as having crafted the "Muscle Shoals sound" in conjunction with Hall.
+The four founders of the studio, Barry Beckett, Roger Hawkins, Jimmy Johnson and David Hood, were session musicians at Rick Hall's FAME Studios; they were officially known as the Muscle Shoals Rhythm Section but widely referred to as "The Swampers", who were recognized as having crafted the "Muscle Shoals sound" in conjunction with Hall.

 The Muscle Shoals Rhythm Section was the first group of musicians to own a studio and to eventually run their own publishing and production companies.
 They provided musical backing and arrangements for many recordings, including major hits by Wilson Pickett, Aretha Franklin, and the Staple Singers; a wide range of artists in popular music also recorded hit songs and complete albums at the studio.
 They had first worked together in 1967 and initially played sessions in New York and Nashville before doing so at FAME.
-Their initial successes in soul and R&B led to more mainstream rock and pop performers who began coming to record at Muscle Shoals Sound Studios, including the Rolling Stones, Duane Allman, Traffic, Bob Seger, Elton John, Boz Scaggs, Willie Nelson, Paul Simon, Bob Dylan, Dr. Hook, Elkie Brooks, Millie Jackson, Julian Lennon, and Glenn Frey.
+Their initial successes in soul and R&B led to more mainstream rock and pop performers who began coming to record at Muscle Shoals Sound Studios, including the Rolling Stones, Dr. Hook, Millie Jackson, Boz Scaggs, Paul Simon, Bob Seger, Bob Dylan, Duane Allman, Traffic, Glenn Frey, Elton John, Willie Nelson, Elkie Brooks, and Julian Lennon.

 3614 Jackson Highway

-The Muscle Shoals Rhythm Section partnered with Jerry Wexler, who provided start-up funding to found Muscle Shoals Sound Studio at 3614 Jackson Highway in Sheffield.
+The Muscle Shoals Rhythm Section partnered with producer Jerry Wexler, who provided start-up funding, to found Muscle Shoals Sound Studio at 3614 Jackson Highway in Sheffield.
 The concrete block building, originally built around 1946, was previously a coffin showroom.

 Cher's sixth album was titled 3614 Jackson Highway (1969) and this became the informal name for the studio in 1969.

 The first hit to the studio's credit was R. B. Greaves' "Take a Letter Maria".
 By December 1969, the Rolling Stones were recording at this new location for three days.

 1000 Alabama Avenue

 The studio at 3614 Jackson Highway closed in April 1979, relocating to a larger updated facility in Sheffield located at 1000 Alabama Avenue.
 This location operated until it was closed and sold in 1985 to Malaco Records, Tommy Couch's Jackson, Mississippi-based soul and blues label, which also bought the publishing rights held by the Muscle Shoals Sound.
-Malaco used the Sheffield studios for its own artists, including Johnnie Taylor, Bobby Bland and Little Milton, as while continuing to operate its own facility in Jackson.
+Malaco used the Sheffield studios for its own artists, including Johnnie Taylor, Bobby Bland and Little Milton, while continuing to operate its original facility in Jackson.
 The Rhythm Section, minus Beckett, worked with other studio musicians at Malaco Records and at other studios.
 In 2005, Couch decided to close the Malaco studio on Alabama Avenue because he was having difficulty competing with more technologically advanced studios.

 After the closure of the 1000 Alabama Avenue location, the building was taken over by a movie production company.
 In 2007, this location housed Cypress Moon Productions and the Cypress Moon Studio with functioning recording equipment, which was operating as a recording studio and was open for tours.